'Houston, we've had a problem': 50 years after Apollo 13's near-tragedy

 But the lunar landing was not to be.
-Instead, some 56 hours into the Apollo 13 mission, oxygen tank No. 2 exploded, causing oxygen tank No. 1 to also fail.
+Instead, some 56 hours into the Apollo 13 mission, on April 13, 1970, oxygen tank No. 2 exploded, causing oxygen tank No. 1 to also fail.
 The command module's normal supply of electricity, light, and water was lost as they flew more than 200,000 miles from Earth.

 Swigert saw a warning light that accompanied the bang and radioed mission control: "Houston, we've had a problem here."

 Astronauts and flight controllers monitor the console activity in Mission Control on April 14.